MAnalytics/mywebTemplate/content/project/internal-project2/index.md

 # Introduction

-Geographical processes such as crime, diseases, and pedestrian footfalls are extremely difficult to synthesise - these phenomena are inherently complex, and theories that define them are still evolving.
+Geographical processes such as crime, diseases, and pedestrian footfalls are extremely difficult to synthesise - they are inherently complex, and the theories for describing them are constantly evolving.

 Researchers often find themselves in a very precarious situation when carrying out real-life research projects, where data required to complete such projects are unavailable.
 Of course, there are a number of legitimate reasons why such data might not be available, including confidentiality issues and lack availability of usable formats.